 What is the forfeit she gave up for that greater monthly benefit?
 If she aims on recouping those lost years?
-8(years) X 12(months per year) X $1452(benefit per month) =$139,392 she didn't collect over those 8 years (and she didn't spend).
+8(years) X 12(months per year) X $1,451(benefit per month) =$139,296 she didn't collect over those 8 years (and she didn't spend or burn).

-So, at 78.6 years old, Margit70 will be starting to be ahead of the game, having broken even and now each month she is ahead of the game by $1350.
-Each year going forward, she collects an additional $16,200 to live on (or save or play with, depending on her additional finances, if any).
-After 5 years following her recoupment at of 78.6, or at 83.6 years old, she will have gained $81k over that which she'd have if she did as Margit62 did.
-And the same for continued years of living, $16,200/year, or $81k over each 5 years.
+So, at 78.6 years old, Margit70 will be starting to be ahead of the game, having broken even and now each month she is ahead of the game by $1351.
+Of course, while she was "recouping" she was living on $2,802 and not $1,451.
+Each year going forward, she collects an additional $16,200 to live on (or save or play with, depending on her additional finances, if any, more than Margit62.
+MargitFRA received $8,920 more than Margit62 per year).
+Every 5 years, then, Margit70 takes in about $81k more than Margit62.
+What can she do with that extra $81k over each 5 years?

 What will your choice be?
 Do you collect sooner but be stuck with less forever?
 Or do you hold out for a larger monthly income amount?
 These are just some of the basic factors to consider.

 But, wait!
 There's more.
 And it is outside my lane, so I will only mention them so you know to go to a professional in that arena.

 Taxes.
 If you collect in any given year, how will doing so effect your taxes?
 This is likely more relevant for those with other retirement income aside from Social Security, because higher income, tends to cost us more taxes and even higher tax brackets.
 Social Security is often taxed.
 So take heed.
 This may or may not become a reason to not collect early or even at FRA.